B.A. Auburn University, Psychology, 2014

-Evans, A. (in press).
+Evans, A. (2018).
 A pathway to resilience: Turning personal experiences into passionate research.
 In B. Baker and C. Thomas, Outside In: Voices from the Margins.

 Hlavaty, K., Evans, A., & Haselschwerdt, M. L. (2015).
 The peer relationship experiences of young adults exposed to domestic violence.
 Paper presentation at the annual conference of the National Council on Family Relations, Vancouver, BC

 Evans, A., & Haselschwerdt, M. L. (2017).
 Exposure to intimate partner violence: An integration of resilience and intersectionality frameworks.
 Poster presentation at the annual conference of ResilienceCon, Nashville, TN

 Instructor – HDFS 2000 (Marriage and Family in a Global Context)

 Instructor - HDFS 2030 (Professional Development and Ethics)